 - Dinners include a taco truck on Thursday, an evening of barbecue meats and an evening of grilled steak and salmon.

 Although we are not nutritional experts, from experience, you should select food that you find to be useful for physical activities.
-Don’t discover out on the course that you don’t like energy bars, for instance – taste the bars ahead of the race to find your favorite.
+Don’t discover out on the course that you don’t like energy bars, for instance – taste the bars ahead of the Challenge to find your favorite.
 During breakfast each morning, a selection of bagels, peanut butter bars, cold cuts, fruits, etc. that can be easily included in your day pack for lunch or a snack is available – choose what you like best for your meal on the trail.

 Participants have the option of bringing their own clipless pedals and cycling shoes if desired.
 The rental bikes come with flat platform pedals, but these can be swapped at the beginning of the Challenge (don’t forget to swap out the pedals at the end of the event to bring your set home!).